FrostyFeett/Enkephalin-collector/README.md

 A simple program that collects enkephalin module and exits the game.
+(Limbus Company).
-(Limbus Company) Interruption of the program on the ESC
+Interruption of the program on the ESC.
-Created for a resolution of 1920x1080
+Created for a resolution of 1920x1080.